MicrosoftDocs/customer-insights/topics/preview/derived-signals.md

 A derived signal is a virtual view of a base signal.
 These are generally used for scoping down a base signal for export, or for cleaning up a signal containing properties that aren't necessary for exposure or export.

-Admins can define derived signals by removing and adding properties, as well as filtering events based on property values.
+Users can define derived signals by removing and adding properties, as well as filtering events based on property values.

 ## Create a derived signal